DataGrid AI

 • Phone Number (If Available)

-• Once you are ready to convert a pin into a Lead, select the "Lead Status Icon" that best represents the interaction with the Prospect.
+• Once ready to convert a pin into a Lead, select the "Lead Status Icon" that best represents the interaction with the Prospect.

 Part 4: DataGrid Areas